Easy3D 2.6.1

 Note

 This function cannot handle skew and perspective transformation.
-See the overloaded function below.
+See the overloaded function with skew and perspective.

 Add functions that extract single components, i.e.,